microsoft/AzureDataRetrievalAugmentedGenerationSamples/README.md

 ## Resources and Coverage

 Table below provides a high level guidance.
-Please follow the links to relevant resources.
+Please follow the links to the relevant resources.

 | Azure data product |Native vector indexing OR Azure Cognitive Search (ACS) | Guidance: repo, blog or docs|
 |----------|----------|---------------------------------------------|